xiangshen-dk/monte-carlo-pi/README.md

 ### Monte Carlo Method to calculate Pi:

+Here is the repo to demostrate using Monte Carlo method to calculate the Pi.
 Monte Carlo methods vary, but tend to follow a particular pattern:

 1. Define a domain of possible inputs